SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### MANY SPECIFIC SKILLS

 This game includes a big list of skills, and each is fairly specific.
-For example, instead of one Athletics skill that covers climbing, jumping, swimming, and lifting heavy objects, your character might use separate Climb, Jump, Lift, and Swim skills.
+For example, instead of one Athletics skill that covers climbing, jumping, swimming, and lifting heavy objects, your character might use separate Climb, [[Jump]], Lift, and Swim skills.
 Instead of a Thievery skill that covers picking locks, picking pockets, and disabling traps, the game has three skills: Pick Lock, Pick Pocket, and Sabotage.

 We made the decision to have a lot of specific skills based on our design goals.
 First, having skills this specific means that you will frequently make tests that don’t use one of your character’s skills and simply apply a characteristic.
 By not having a few broader skills, it means that having a character who covers the spread of every skill is actually impossible.
 Luckily, the math of the game doesn’t require you to have a skill to have a decent chance of success on a test.
 That means heroes can attempt tasks without the help of a skill just because someone needs to do it, and that is pretty darn heroic!